aorwall/moatless-tools/README.md

 # Code Blocks

-Code Blocks is a simplified variant of [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) implemented to simplify the handling of code read and written by a LLM.
+Code Blocks is a simplified variant of [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) implemented to simplify the handling of code read and written by an LLM.
 The two main use cases are merging of incomplete code written by the LLM and splitting up code for embedding and indexing in a vector store.

 ## Merging